AnaWaldila/dynablast2.0/README.md

 In _Type of Explosion_ there are two options: _spherical_ or _hemispherical_ explosions.
 This option becomes important when options 1, 2, 3 or 5 are chosen in _Type of Equation_, since it is directly related to the abacus to be chosen and, consequently, the calibrations performed, Reis (2019) or Rigby (2013).

-### Análise Dinâmica
+### Dynamic Analysis

-No caso de _Analysis_, está diretamente espeficiado o tipo de análise que o usuário deseja atribuir ao modelo e alguns outros detalhes de especificação quanto a esta.
-O primeiro passo corresponde ao tipo de teoria a ser considerada, dentre 4 disponíveis, conforme Figura 3: CLPT (_Classical Laminated Plate Theory_, Teoria Clássica de Placas Laminadas), FSPT (_First Shear Plate Theory_, Toeria de Primeira Ordem no Cisalhamento em Placas), HSPT (_High Shear Plate Theory_, Teoria de Alta Ordem no Cisalhamento de Placas) e TvK (_von Karman Theory_, Teoria de von Karman).
+In the case of _Analysis_, it is possible to observe the type of analysis that the user wishes to attribute to the model and some other specification details are directly specified in this part.
+The first step corresponds to the type of theory to be considered into the structure, among 4 available, as shown in Figure 3: CLPT (_Classical Laminated Plate Theory_), FSPT (_First Shear Plate Theory_), HSPT (_High Shear Plate Theory_) and TvK (_von Karman Theory_).
-Posteriormente, o usuário deve espeficar alguns outros quesitos, tais como:
+Afterwards, the user must specify some other requirements, such as:
-* _Type of Analysis_: Tempo de duração do carregamento dinâmico.
-Naturalmente, o carregamento explosivo corresponde na duração total das fases positiva e negativa.
-Contudo, o usuário pode especificar um tempo maior ou menor que este;
+* _Type of Analysis_: Duration of dynamic loading.
+Of course, the explosive loading corresponds to the total duration of the positive and negative phases.
+However, the user can specify a longer or shorter time in comparison with the total time of the blast load;
-* _Negative Phase_: Opção de considerar ou não a fase negativa na análise.
-Independente da opção escolhida em _Type of Equation_, caso o usuário escolha não ter fase negativa, o programa automaticamente realiza os cálculos somente aplicando a equação de Friedlander durante a fase positiva.
-Para o tempo restante de análise, é aplicada a vibração livre;
+* _Negative Phase_: Option of whether or not to consider the negative phase in the analysis.
+Independently of the option chosen in _Type of Equation_, if the user chooses not to have a negative phase, the program automatically performs the calculations only applying the Friedlander equation during the positive phase.
+For the remaining analysis time, free vibration is applied;
-* _Dynamic Analysis_: O usuário pode realizar uma análise dinâmica ou estática no modelo;
+* _Dynamic Analysis_: The user can perform a dynamic or static analysis on the model;
-* _Analysis of Stress and Strain_: É fornecida esta opção ao usuário de forma que, ao realizar uma análise dinâmica, o software possa calcular o comportamento em tensões e deformações dinâmicas da coordenada escolhida para análise.
-Contudo, esta opção ativa pode ocasionar uma demora no processo de cálculos e análise.
-Assim sendo, se o usuário deseja apenas avaliar os deslocamentos em uma determinada coordenada, basta deixar esta opção desativada.
+* _Analysis of Stress and Strain_: This option is provided to the user so that, when performing a dynamic analysis, the software can calculate the dynamic stress and strain behavior of the coordinate chosen for analysis.
+However, this active option can cause a delay in the calculation and analysis process.
+Therefore, if the user only wants to evaluate the displacements at a given coordinate, simply leave this option disabled.

 <div>
 <img src="Figures/Figure3.png" width="20%">